CanonicalLtd/maas-docs/src/en/installconfig-checklist.md

 UI to [deploy a node][deploy-nodes] directly.

-## Connect to the deployed node
+## SSH to the node

-Once the node is deployed it should have a status of *Deployed*.
-If you imported your SSH key then you should be able to log in.
+If you [imported your SSH key][ssh-keys] then you should now be able to ssh to it by connecting to the 'ubuntu' account.
 The node's page in the web UI will inform you of its IP address.
-Connect to the 'ubuntu' account.
 Congratulations!

 <!-- LINKS -->